How is he objectified?

 -clean -sweaty

--make up -beer
+-make up -beer-fashion -sporty

 -gay 'best friends' -lads/laddish